ArthurVanRemoortel/EhBMinecraftServer/README.md

 # EhBMinecraftServer
 Minecraft server configuration for the EhB Gaming Community.
 Uses [Fabric Modloader](https://fabricmc.net/).<br>
-Configured for Minecraft version 1.18.2 Mods for version 1.18.0, 1.18.1 or other minor versions should still be compatible but needs to be tested first.<br>
+Configured for Minecraft version 1.18.2.
+Mods for version 1.18.0, 1.18.1 or other minor versions should still be compatible but need to be tested first.<br>

 # Installation

-1. ...
+1. Clone this repository.
+2. cd EhBMinecraftServer
+3. run ./download_server.bat
+4. Pull all mods in the mods folder.
+Will be automated in the future.
+5. run ./start.bat

 # Installed Server Mods
 - [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api): Dependency.